Guide to Part-Time MHA Programs - Duration, Eligibility, Coursework & Tuition

 Bottom Line: Part-Time MHA Programs

 These statistics are worth repeating since the numbers speak volumes about educational enrollment trends and the willingness of universities to meet the unique work/life balance needs of students in the 21st century.
-Prospective graduate students considering part-time versus full-time enrollment often consider three factors: finances, future professional opportunity, and the personal impact of attending school while maintaining full-time employment.
+Prospective graduate students considering part-time versus full-time enrollment often consider finances, future professional opportunity, and the personal impact of attending school while maintaining full-time employment.

 By comparison, students enrolled at the University of Florida Online pay the same amount per credit regardless of part-time or full-time enrollment, meaning there is no financial incentive for students to enroll full-time.
-Another financial factor to take into consideration are the terms of student loans; certain loans may require full- or part-time enrollment and students are advised to research the terms of their loans carefully.
+Another financial factor to take into consideration is the terms of student loans; certain loans may require full- or part-time enrollment and students are advised to research the terms of their loans carefully.

-As for professional opportunity, going back to school to get a master’s degree could be favorably looked upon depending on the employer.
+As for professional opportunities, going back to school to get a master’s degree could be favorably looked upon depending on the employer.
 Some companies offer employer tuition assistance as part of their benefits packages.
 This provides tax-free tuition assistance from employers to employees.

 An example of a company that offers tuition assistance is Baxter, which offers tuition assistance for graduate coursework with approval from management.
 Companies may also offer flex-time benefits or workplace policies to provide the option to work from home.
 Students could opt to use this benefit and attend school full-time for one or two semesters if their university program allows flexible enrollment options per semester.